 Automate Asset Management

-When integrated with BMC Helix Discovery and Dependency Mapping, asset management tasks can be automated, making the process even easier and more efficient.
+When integrated with BMC Helix Discovery, asset management tasks can be automated, making the process even easier and more efficient.

 Use this tool to audit for compliance, ensuring you meet requirements of internal and external agencies.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.